helpll/helplinedustry/README.md

 # todo

 ***Ithkuilia:***
-fix shotcannon sfx (why is it a .wav????), item sink for wrought iron, cast iron, and cast iron plates, add some more ground and air units, steel mill and other crafters (mostly done for earlygame), add the rest of the metals (mostly done), sprites, ores for everything(done for now), color all the items, turret heat sprite, more stuff (add items first), turret ides: (insert name for multi-rocket launcher here), (insert name for laser shotgun turret here), cluster (kinda like ripple but better), fancy point defense gun, really long range artillery launcher
+item sink for wrought iron, cast iron, and cast iron plates, give steam and hyper steel and stuff a use, add some more air units, steel mill and other crafters (mostly done for earlygame-midgame), add the rest of the metals (mostly done), sprites (units and shit), more stuff (add items first)

 ***ma pona***
 ponium, tokium